 Roy Daugherty, aka: Arkansas Tom Jones, was an outlaw member of the Doolin Gang in Oklahoma and was killed in a gunfight when he resisted arrest.

 Convicted of manslaughter, he was sentenced to a fifty-year prison term.
-Due to the efforts of this ministering brothers, he obtained parole in 1910.
-He then ran a restaurant in Drumright, Oklahoma, for two years, but bored with that he drifted to Hollywood, California, hoping to act in Westerns.
-That not panning out, he returned to robbery and helped in robbing a bank in Neosho, Missouri in 1917.
+Due to the efforts of these ministering brothers, he obtained parole in 1910.
+He then ran a restaurant in Drumright, Oklahoma, for two years, but bored with that, he drifted to Hollywood, California, hoping to act in Westerns.
+That not panning out, he returned to robbery and helped in robbing a bank in Neosho, Missouri, in 1917.
 Again, he was caught and imprisoned but released in 1921.
-Evidently, this man could just not be rehabilitated because he robbed a bank once more in Ashbury, Missouri the same year he was released.
-He remained a wanted man for the next three years but was tracked to Joplin, Missouri on August 16, 1924, and was killed in a gunfight while resisting arrest.
+Evidently, this man could not be rehabilitated because he robbed a bank once more in Ashbury, Missouri, the same year he was released.
+He remained a wanted man for the next three years but was tracked to Joplin, Missouri, on August 16, 1924, and was killed in a gunfight while resisting arrest.

 Also See: